numselli/discord-lister/README.md

     token: 'Discord Bots GG Token Here',
     client_id: 'Bot ID here'
   },
-  servercount: 0,
+  servercount: 0, // Required, set to 0 if not needed
-  shardscount: 0,
+  shardscount: 0, // Required, set to 0 if not needed
-  shardsid: 0,
+  shardsid: 0, // Required, set to 0 if not needed
 }

 botlist.post(settings)